new-guy/bibites-experiment-recording/README.md

         "autosavePath": "[path to where your game autosaves]", "savefileArchivePath": "[path to all of your autosaves that you've archived - it will also save new autosaves here]", "experimentName": "[experiment to get data on]",
-        "runNumber": "[run to get data on]"
+        "runNumber": "[run to get data on]",
+        "genesToMonitor": [
+            [list of genes to monitor - see reference/bibite.bb8 for a list of genes] ],
+        "speciesToMonitor": "[name of species - note that this is sensitive to capitalization and nothing will render if this is wrong]"
     }

 ## Setup - Bibites